 - Multicolored Hair: Iggy's original design and Lemmy (as well as Larry in the anime) both have rainbow hair.

 - Musical Assassin: Ludwig in the book Pipe Down!

 - Nerd Glasses: Iggy's most notable feature, especially before his redesign.
 The lenses themselves tend to alternate between giving him demented-looking irises as seen in the picture, or the standard nerdy spirals.

 - No One Could Survive That: In Super Mario World, all of the Koopalings were either dunked into hot lava, or in the case of Morton, Roy, and Ludwig, smashed against a wall, and then had their castle blown up for good measure, yet they managed to reappear in Mario & Luigi: Superstar Saga and later in New Super Mario Bros.
 Wii and New Super Mario Bros.
-2. It's especially notable in that the narration in Super Mario World heavily implied that they had died in the battle.
-They might get their durability from their father.
+2. It's especially notable in that the narration in Super Mario World could be interpreted to imply that they had died in the battle.
+Then again, this is basically common for the Koopa Troop!

 - Older Than They Look: Lemmy is the smallest of the Koopalings, is the most childish and playful, and doesn't seem to really care about Bowser's world domination conquest.
-Naturally, he's the second oldest of the Koopalings.
+Naturally, he was implied in an early player's guide to be the second oldest after Ludwig.